Completing Your FAFSA/FAQs

 If you find your information is incorrect after you have been awarded financial aid, you are obligated to correct your FAFSA information online.
 You could be billed for financial aid you are not eligible to keep.
 To make corrections, visit this page for helpful information: https://studentaid.gov/help/how-correct-fafsa

 When you apply for federal student aid, your financial information is used in a formula established by the U.S. Congress.
-This formula determines the student’s Expected Family Contribution (EFC), an amount families are expected to contribute toward educational expenses.
-The EFC is used in an equation to determine financial need.
-Your EFC can be found on the first page of your FAFSA Student Aid Report (SAR).
+This formula determines the Student Aid Index (SAI), a number that helps institutions determine your eligibility for financial aid.
+The SAI is used in an equation to determine financial need.
+Your SAI can be found on the first page of your FAFSA Student Aid Report (SAR).

 Why do my parents/guardians need to provide their income/tax information to FAFSA?